On a family of unitary representations of mapping class groups: Generalized Thurston measures and dynamics on measured foliation spaces

-The first case is when $\cal{R} = \emptyset$ or each components of $\cal{R}$ is $S_{0,3}$, then this proposition is obvious by taking $H$ to be any free pseudo-Anosov group generated by two pseudo-Anosov mapping classes (this works same for non-integral multicurves as for integral multicurves).
-For other cases, we prove this proposition through several lemmas. \begin{lemma} There exists a subgroup $H$ of $\M(S)$ that acts on $\MF(S)$ almost properly discontinuously with respect to the Thurston measure $\mu_{Th}$. \end{lemma} \begin{proof} If $S = S_{0,4} ~~or ~~S_{1,1}$, then, in both cases, $\MF(S)$ can be identified with $R^2-{(0,0)}$ and $\PMF(S)$ can be identified with $S^1$.
+\begin{lemma} There exists a $p$-rank 2 free subgroup $H$ of $\M(S)$ that acts on $\MF(S)$ almost properly discontinuously with respect to the Thurston measure $\mu_{Th}$. \end{lemma} \begin{proof} If $S = S_{0,4}~~or~~S_{1,1}$, then, in both cases, $\MF(S)$ can be identified with $\{\mathbb{R}^2-{(0,0)}\}/\{\pm1\}$ and $\PMF(S)$ can be identified with $S^1$.
 Moreover, there is a finite index subgroup of $\M(S)$ such that the action of this subgroup on $\PMF(S)$ is equivalent to the action of $PSL(2,\mathbb{Z})$ on $S^1$, see [\cite{Farb2012},Chapter 15] for the case of $S_{0,4}$.
-By taking $H$ to be any subgroup given in Example \ref{example:Schottky} and considering the set $Y = P_{r}^{-1}(\Lambda(H))$, where $P_{r}: \MF(S) \rightarrow \PMF(S)$ is the projection, the action of $H$ on $\MF(S)$ is thus almost properly discontinuous and $\mu_{Th}(Y) = 0$.\\ For other $S$, we also deduce this lemma by first passing to $\PMF(S)$ and use the result of \cite{McCarthy-Papadou89} on limit sets.
-As in [\cite{Fathi2012}, Expos\'{e} 13], a rank 2 free pseudo-Anosov subgroup $H$ can be constructed such that the limit set $\Lambda(H)$ that is defined to be the closure of the set of fixed points (which are all linear foliations) of elements of $H$ is a subset of a circle $\mathcal{C}$ in $\PMF(S)$ (In \cite{Fathi2012}, a construction is described in the case of closed surface and sketched in the case of general compact surface).
-Moreover, $\Lambda(H)$ consists of pseudo-Anosov foliations and enlarging of multicurves.
-On the other hand, one can define the zero set $Z(\Lambda(H)) \subseteq \PMF(S)$ of $\Lambda(H)$ \cite{McCarthy-Papadou89}.
-By combining the fact that $Z(\Lambda(H)) - \Lambda(H)$ consists of no uniquely ergodic foliations and uniquely ergodic foliation has full $\mu_{Th}-$ measure with the fact that $\Lambda(H)$ has Lebesgue dimension at most 1, dimension counting implies $P^{-1}_{r}(Z(\Lambda(H)))$ has $\mu_{Th}-$measure zero, which complete the proof. \end{proof}
+By taking $H$ to be any subgroup given in Example \ref{example:Schottky} and considering the set $Y = Pr^{-1}(\Lambda(H))$, where $Pr: \MF(S) \rightarrow \PMF(S)$ is the projection, the action of $H$ on $\MF(S)$ is thus almost properly discontinuous and $\mu_{Th}(Y) = 0$.\\ For other $S$, we deduce this lemma by first passing to $\PMF(S)$ and then using the result of \cite{McCarthy-Papadou89} on limit sets.
+Let $\phi$ and $\psi$ be two independent pseudo-Anosov mapping classes obtained by Thurston's constrcution.
+By the ping-pong lemma, one can construct a free pseudo-Anosov subgroup $H$ generated by some powers of $\phi$ and $\psi$.
+As remarked before that stable and unstable measured foliations of pseudo-Anosov elements in $H$ are linear measured foliations and $\mathfrak{L}(S,\sigma)$ is a closed subset, therefore, by Lemma \ref{lemma:null}, the limit set $\Lambda(H)$ of $H$, which is defined to be the closure of the set of fixed points of non-trivial elements of $H$ with respect to the action on $\PMF(S)$, has the property that On the other hand, one can define the zero set $Z(\Lambda(H)) (\subseteq \PMF(S))$ of $\Lambda(H)$ \cite{McCarthy-Papadou89}.
+By combining with facts [See \cite{McCarthy-Papadou89}, Proposition 6.1] that $Z(\Lambda(H)) - \Lambda(H)$ consists of no uniquely ergodic foliations and uniquely ergodic foliation has full $\mu_{Th}-$measure, we know that $Pr^{-1}(Z(\Lambda(H)))$ has null $\mu_{Th}-$measure.
+By [\cite{McCarthy-Papadou89},Theorem 7.17], $H$ acts properly discontinuously on $\PMF(S)- Z(\Lambda(H))$, thus properly discontinuously on $\MF(S)-Pr^{-1}(Z(\Lambda(H)))$.
+Hence $H$ acts almost properly discontinuously on $\MF(S)$. \end{proof}